ZENON PROGRAMS.

 Xan Mattek

-Xan is happy to call Minnesota home after moving from Kansas where she graduated with a Bachelor of Fine Arts in Musical Theatre from Wichita State University.
+Xan is happy to call Minnesota home after moving from Kansas where she graduated with a BFA in Musical Theatre from Wichita State University.
 She has been totally captivated by the booming theatre and arts scene, friendly people and eclectic pockets of creativity.
 Recent choreography credits include Godspell (Paul Bunyan Playhouse) and the Princess and the Pea (Old Log Theater).
 She has also served as Dance Captain for Bare: A Pop Opera (The Wildwood Theatre) and Escape to Margaritaville (Old Log Theater).
-Other credits include working professionally as an actor, choreographer, and educator with the Guthrie Theater, the Children’s Theatre Company and Minnesota Fringe.
-Her time at WSU gave her the opportunity to work closely with Daxton Bloomquist (Book of Mormon on Broadway) and several time Broadway National Tour artist and dance captain, Bradley Alan Zarr.
-She draws inspiration from being deeply engrossed in her hometown’s community theatre from a young age.
-The following beliefs were instilled in her; creativity is a collaborative and enriching cultural experience that teaches young people and community members to be more engaged, open-minded, well-rounded individuals and that has been her operating belief thus far.
-Teaching at Zenon has been filled with the utmost joy! xanmattek.com
+Zan has worked professionally as an actor, choreographer, and educator with the Guthrie Theater, the Children’s Theatre Company and Minnesota Fringe.
+Her time at WSU gave her the opportunity to work closely with Daxton Bloomquist (Book of Mormon on Broadway) and Bradley Alan Zarr.
+She believes creativity is a collaborative and enriching cultural experience that teaches young people and community members to be more engaged, open-minded, well-rounded individuals.
+Teaching at Zenon has been filled with the utmost joy!

 + +